| [Top] | [Contents] | [Index] | [ ? ] |

 which are provided by a void pointer params.
 In this example

-params points to a vector.
+points to a vector.
 To be used inside the function,

-params is typecasted to gsl_vector * (line 7).
-For
+is typecasted to gsl_vector *

-functions depending on several parameters, params could points
+functions depending on several parameters, params

 to a structure defined to cluster them all.